1956 Stanley Cup Final: Paths to the Finals

 Montreal defeated the New York Rangers 4–1 to reach the final.
 Detroit defeated the Toronto Maple Leafs 4–1 to reach the final.

 Game summaries

+The Canadiens won the series in 5 games to win their eighth Stanley Cup.
+Jacques Plante held the Red Wings to just 9 goals in the five games.
+This was the first Final for Henri Richard and former Habs player Toe Blake's first Final as coach, who was the last to win the Stanley Cup as both a player and coach for the same team until Rod Brind'Amour did so in 2026.

+Game one

 The Canadiens, down 4–2 after two periods, scored four unanswered goals, in a 5:29 span, in the third period to win game one 6–4 at the Forum.
-Jacques Plante held the Red Wings to just 9 goals in the five games.
-This was the first Final for Henri Richard and former Habs player Toe Blake's first Final as coach.